-Dynamic Range (DR)
+DYNAMIC RANGE (DR)

 Dynamic range is the rms voltage of a full-scale sine wave to the total rms voltage of the noise measured.
 The value for dynamic range is expressed in decibels.
-Dynamic range is measured with a signal at -60 dBFS so that it includes all noise sources and DNL artifacts.
+It is measured with a signal at -60 dBFS so that it includes all noise sources and DNL artifacts.

-Signal-to-Noise Ratio (SNR)
+SIGNAL-TO-NOISE RATIO (SNR)